jhchein/embedded-ml-deployment/README.md

-# embedded-ml-deployment
+**work in progress**

-Train Python Model and compile to C++ to run models on microcontrollers.
+# Deploy models on microcontrollers

-We will start with implementing TF Lite for microcontroller examples into a Azure DevOps training pipeline.
+Train Tensorflow Lite Model and convert to C++ code in order to run eventually on a microcontroller

 # Build Dockerfile and push to ACR
 * az login